 Does the IRS Owe You Money?

+Who couldn't use a little extra cash this summer!
+The IRS may have some money for you.
 If you have not filed a prior year tax return and are due a refund, you should consider filing the return to claim that refund.
 If you are missing a refund for a previously filed tax return, you should contact the IRS to check the status of your refund and confirm your current address.
+Unclaimed Refunds Some people may have had taxes withheld from their wages but were not required to file a tax return because they had too little income.
+Others may not have had any tax withheld but would be eligible for the refundable Earned Income Tax Credit.

-Were you expecting a refund check but didn't get it?
+Undeliverable Refunds Were you expecting a refund check but didn't get it?